calvinreu/NEAT/learning.md

 - Disjoint genes will always be in the new gene
 - the stronger parent excess genes will be added while the excessgenes of the weaker parent will be deleted
 - connection settings will be adopted from the stronger parent
+- activation functions will be adopted from the stronger partent

 ## Speciation